 (iii) pass an examination, administered by diplomates of the specialty board, that assesses knowledge and competence in clinical diagnostic radiological or nuclear medicine physics and in radiation safety; or

-(2) meets the requirements of paragraphs (5) and (6) of this subsection and has completed
+(2) has completed all of the following:

-a structured educational program consisting of the following:
+(A)a structured educational program consisting of both :

-(A) 200 hours of classroom and laboratory training in the following areas:
+(i) 200 hours of classroom and laboratory training in the following areas:

-(i) radiation physics and instrumentation;
+(I) radiation physics and instrumentation;

-(ii) radiation protection;
+(II) radiation protection;

-(iii) mathematics pertaining to the use and measurement of radioactivity;
+(III) mathematics pertaining to the use and measurement of radioactivity;

-(iv) radiation biology; and
+(IV) radiation biology; and

-(v) radiation dosimetry; and
+(V) radiation dosimetry; and

-(B) one year of full-time radiation safety experience under the supervision of the individual identified as the RSO on an agency, NRC, or agreement state license or on a permit issued by an NRC master material licensee that authorizes similar type(s) of use(s) of radioactive material involving the following:
+(ii) one year of full-time radiation safety experience under the supervision of the individual identified as the RSO on an agency, NRC, or agreement state license or on a permit issued by an NRC master material licensee that authorizes similar type(s) of use(s) of radioactive material.
+An ARSO may provide supervision for those areas for which the ARSO is authorized on an agency, NRC, or an agreement state license or a permit issued by an NRC master material licensee.
+The full-time radiation safety experience must involve the following:

-(i) shipping, receiving, and performing related radiation surveys;
+(I) shipping, receiving, and performing related radiation surveys;

-(ii) using and performing checks for proper operation of dose calibrators, survey meters, and instruments used to measure radionuclides;
+(II) using and performing checks for proper operation of instruments used to determine the activity of dosages, survey meters, and instrument used to measure radionuclides;

-(iii) securing and controlling radioactive material;
+(III) securing and controlling radioactive material;

-(iv) using administrative controls to avoid mistakes in the administration of radioactive material;
+(IV) using administrative controls to avoid mistakes in the administration of radioactive material;

-(v) using procedures to prevent or minimize radioactive contamination and using proper decontamination procedures;
+(V) using procedures to prevent or minimize radioactive contamination and using proper decontamination procedures;

-(vi) using emergency procedures to control radioactive material; and
+(VI) using emergency procedures to control radioactive material; and

-(vii) disposing of radioactive material; or
+(VII) disposing of radioactive material; and (B) has obtained written attestation, signed by a preceptor RSO or ARSO who has experience with the radiation safety aspects of similar types of use of radioactive material for which the individual is seeking approval as an RSO or an ARSO, and the written attestation must state that the individual has satisfactorily completed the requirements in paragraphs (2)(A) and (4) of this subsection, and is able to independently fulfill the radiation safety-related duties as an RSO or as an ARSO for a medical use license; or

-(3)
+(3) meets one of the following:

-is a medical physicist who has been certified by a specialty board whose certification process has been recognized by the agency, the NRC, or an agreement state in accordance with subsection (j)(1) of this section and has experience in radiation safety for similar types of use of radioactive material for which the licensee is seeking the approval of the individual as RSO and who meets the requirements in paragraphs (5) and (6) of this subsection; or
+(A)is a medical physicist who has been certified by a specialty board whose certification process has been recognized by the department , the NRC, or an agreement state in accordance with subsection (j)(1) of this section and has experience with the radiation safety aspects of similar types of use of radioactive material for which the licensee is seeking the approval of the individual as RSO or an ARSO and who meets the requirements in paragraph (4) of this subsection;

-(4) is an authorized user, authorized medical physicist, or authorized nuclear pharmacist identified on the licensee's license
+(B) is an authorized user, authorized medical physicist, or authorized nuclear pharmacist identified on an agency, NRC, or another agreement state’s license, a permit issued by a NRC master material licensee, a permit issued by the department, the NRC, or another agreement state licensee of broad scope, or a permit issued by a NRC master material license broad scope permittee, has experience with the radiation safety aspects of similar types of use of radioactive material for which the licensee is seeking the approval of the individual as the RSO or ARSO, and who meets the requirements in paragraph (4) of this subsection; or

-and has experience with the radiation safety aspects of similar types of use of radioactive material for which the individual has RSO responsibilities; and
+(C) has experience with the radiation safety aspects of the types of use of radioactive material for which the individual is seeking simultaneous approval both as the RSO and the authorized user on the same new medical use license or new medical use permit issued by a NRC master material license.
+The individual must also meet the requirements in paragraph (4) of this subsection; and